dustinmyers/react-conflux/README.md

 <h1><img src="./logo/conflux-logo.png" alt="Conflux library logo" height="120" aria-lable="Conflux library logo" /></h1>

 Conflux is a modularized state management system utilizing the [Context API](https://reactjs.org/docs/context.html) and [React Hooks](https://reactjs.org/docs/hooks-intro.html) for the [React](https://reactjs.org/) ecosystem.
-It provides a predictable state container for applications in an elegant, streamlined, and developer-friendly manner.
+It provides a predictable and electively-segmented state container for applications in an elegant, streamlined, and developer-friendly manner.

 ## Table of Contents